RulesUpdated Tuesday April 10, 2018 by Poco Mens Baseball.

-8.4) Teams are limited to 16 players, any additional players will incur a cost (around $8-$10) to be on the full time roster.
-These players must be declared by no later than the day following the evaluation day.
+8.4) Team rosters are limited to 18 players, any additional players will incur a cost (around $8-$10) to be on the full time roster.
 Once the season starts managers may add and delete players (if necessary) from their roster at any time.

 8.5) All players must be on rosters or the spare list to play

 9.1) A team must have 8 players for an official game including at least 6 of it’s own rostered players.
 Teams may use players from the spare list, or fill the positions with any one available to play provided they meet the league eligibility requirements.
 If a team cannot field a minimum of 8 players, the forfeit team would be officially disqualified and concede the win to the opposing team.
 Forfeits will result in a $100 fine applied against the teams performance bond.